12 Unmissable Things to Do on the Isle of Skye

 Portree Campsite

-Conveniently located in Portree, the “heart of the Isle of Skye”, this campsite makes a great base for exploring the island.
+Conveniently located in Portree, often considered the “heart of the Isle of Skye”, this campsite makes a great base for exploring the island.

 What sets it apart are the facilities.
-A fellow camper even described the bathrooms as “deluxe.”
-They’re modern, heated, and come with spacious showers, a Dyson hairdryer, and plenty of room to get ready, luxurious touches for anyone spending time on the road.
+A fellow camper enthusiastically described the bathrooms as “deluxe” when she walked into them for the first time – and she wasn’t wrong.
+They’re modern, heated, and come with spacious showers, a Dyson hairdryer, and plenty of room to get ready, much appreciated luxurious touches for anyone spending time on the road.

 You’ll also find free washing machines and dryers, which come in handy after days spent hiking, exploring, or battling the Scottish weather.